 Study part-time by online study and benefit from the flexibility to work and gain practical experience while you learn.

-Successful completion of this award satisfies the educational requirements for the Building Design - Open Licence issued by the Building Services Authority, Queensland.
+Successful completion of this award satisfies the educational requirements for the Building Design - Open Licence issued by the Queensland Building and Construction Commission (QBCC).

 |Core Units||24||Major Units||None|